 Are you facing an unexpected or unplanned pregnancy and considering an abortion?
 Abortion is a medical procedure that can affect your health and well being.
 We’re here to provide you with evidence-based abortion education so that you have all the facts to make an informed decision.
-Our peer counselors are available to answer your questions about what happens during an abortion and the potential risks of abortion.
+Our client advocates are available to answer your questions about what happens during an abortion and the potential risks of abortion.

 The Morning After Pill